17 Realistic Things People Do on Their Work Breaks to Slow Down and Reduce Stress

 • focus on one physical sensation

-These small sensory cues calm overwhelm by reminding your brain that you’re safe.
+These small sensory cues help calm overwhelm by reminding your body that you’re safe.
+It’s simple, but your nervous system often responds to it faster than your thoughts do.

 14. Check in with someone supportive